NIHB Mental Health Coverage in Ontario: Therapy, Counselling, Claims & Provider Guide

 As a client nears the end of their 20 counselling sessions, they can request their provider submit another prior approval for additional sessions up to 20.
 To ensure continuity of care, it is recommended to do this around the 15 session mark to avoid any potential disruptions, especially if further documentartion is required.

-Additionally, if you were to start your counselling sessions near the middle to end of September, the year will end before you have used 20 therapy sessions.
+If you were to start your NIHB mental health counselling sessions near the middle to end of September, the year will end before you have used 20 therapy sessions.
 Typically, this means you will start the new year, on January 1st, with a new prior approval of 20 counselling sessions, so long as your provider submits the prior approval on time to ensure continuity of care.

 How Additional NIHB Counselling Hours Are Approved